cs2113-s25/cs2113-s25.github.io/syllabus.md

 Students are expected to treat each other, the TAs, and the instructor professionally both in-person and in online communications and work.
 If unprofessional behavior is observed, a student will first receive a warning.
 Afterwards, their final grade in the course may be reduced up to 5% for additional acts of unprofessionalism.

 Knowingly asking the professor to violate or go against policies set in this syllabus will count as unprofessional behavior.

+Students who exhibit unprofessional behavior, including but not limited to honor code violations, will not receive letters of recommendation from the professor for TA applications, graduate school, scholarships, etc.

 ## Course Policies